Jurisprudence section

 Vision

-The department is nationally and regionally distinguished in specialized jurisprudential studies, supports research competencies, and contributes to the preparation of specialists in the Shari'ah sciences.
+A distinguished department - locally and regionally - in specialized jurisprudential studies, supporting research competencies, and contributing to the preparation of specialists in the Shari'ah sciences.

 Mission